xiergo/GRASP-JAX/README.md

    cd ./GRASP_JAX
    ```

-2. Download GRASP paramters for
+1. Download GRASP model weights from (https://osf.io/6kjuq/) and move them to the path where you stored the AlphaFold dataset

+    ```
+    wget